kingparra/hpfp/12_-_signaling_adversity/notes.rst

 12.1 Signaling adversity
 ------------------------
-This chapter is all about dealing with failure conditions using datatypes like Maybe and Either, and how to expose functions that filter invalid input that still typechecks while constructing datatypes.
+This chapter is all about dealing with failure conditions using datatypes like Maybe and Either, and how to expose functions that guard against invalid input that will typecheck when constructing datatypes.
 It also has some things to say about higher-kindness and anamorphisms.

 .. https://blog.thomasheartman.com/posts/haskells-maybe-and-either-types/